eliegoudout/paramclasses/README.md

 ### Defining a _paramclass_

 A _paramclass_ is simply defined by subclassing `ParamClass` directly or another _paramclass_.
-Similarly to [dataclasses](https://docs.python.org/3/library/dataclasses.html), **parameters** are identified as **any annotated attribute** and instanciation logic is automatically built-in -- though it can be [extended](#instantiation-logic-with-__post_init__).
-In our context, "default" means the current class value, which may change after the instanciation of an object.
+Similarly to [dataclasses](https://docs.python.org/3/library/dataclasses.html), **parameters** are identified as **any annotated attribute** and instantiation logic is automatically built-in -- though it can be [extended](#instantiation-logic-with-__post_init__).
+In our context, "default" means the current class value, which may change after the instantiation of an object.
 ```python
 from paramclasses import ParamClass